PHYSICS 326: QUANTUM MECHANICS I

 The midterm will be during week 6.

-The final exam will during the week of December 5-9.
+The final exam will during the final exam week (date/time TBA).

 Typical format for both exams is half closed and half open book.
 "Open book" means that you may consult your own notes, your own homework, solutions and handouts that I have provided, and the assigned textbook.